 Explanation: D) The problem is most likely a difference in the interpretation of "as soon as possible."
-The boss seems to have intended the report to be completed before leaving Friday or sometime over the weekend.
-The employee interpreted it to mean as soon as she was back at work again.
+The boss seems to have intended the report to be completed before the employee leaves on Friday or sometime over the weekend.
+The employee interprets it to mean as soon as she is back at work again.